stanfordnlp/edu-convokit/README.md

 There are many other prompts that you can perform a GPT analysis on.
 For more information, please see our prompts database [here](https://github.com/rosewang2008/edu-convokit/tree/main/edu_convokit/prompts/).

-## Papers that have used the `edu-convokit`
+## Papers that have used the `Edu-ConvoKit`

-Please find [here](papers.md) a list of papers that have used the `edu-convokit`.
+Please find [here](papers.md) a list of papers that have used the `Edu-ConvoKit`.

-## Future Features
+## Future Extensions

 - Add GPT feature annotation
-- Flexible ways for users to load their own prompts without having it in the edu-convokit repo
+- Flexible ways for users to load their own prompts without having it in the Edu-ConvoKit repo
 - Connecting annotations/analysis to outcomes e.g., with regression methods
 - Support transcription / diarization.

 ## Citation

-If you use the `edu-convokit` in your research, please cite the following paper:
+If you use the `Edu-ConvoKit` in your research, please cite the following paper:

 ```
 @article{wang2024educonvokit,